A Legal Snapshot of COVID-19 Issues for Public Schools, with the Primary Focus on Special Education and National Case Law Update

 Legally Experienced “Hot Topics” NEW

-- Comparing Section 504 and the ADA with the IDEA: What Are Not Only the Significant But Also Subtle Differences?
+- Systematic Comparison of Section 504 and the ADA with the IDEA: What Are the Significant and Also Subtle Differences?
 (Dr. Perry Zirkel)

-Ethics for Special Education Litigators (attorneys only) NEW
+Ethical Challenges for Special Education Attorneys (attorneys only) NEW

 This special option for attorneys (only) will be held on Wednesday, June 22 from 4:30 – 6:00 PM EDT for a small additional fee ($20).